Flood Sensors for Your Home

 Efficient: Another benefit of Z-Wave is that it uses very little power, making it great for door locks and other battery-powered devices.

-Centrally controlled: At Wilsons Security, your security panel is typically your home automation control centre.
+Centrally controlled: At Wilsons Security, your security panel is typically your home automation control center.
 Your alarm system will send out and receive signals from your Z-Wave devices.
-For example, when you arm or disarm your system, it can cause your lights to turn off or on, or even change the heat setting.
+For example, when you arm or disarm your system, it can cause your lights to turn off or on or even change the heat setting.

 The quick facts: